Well-being services

 Diet and nutrition

-The nutritionist programme is exploring eating patterns and identifying areas that requires attention to balance nutrition.
+The nutritionist programme explores eating patterns and identifies areas that require attention to balanced nutrition.
 The nutritionist programme will improve physiological and psychological health and well-being.
-Nightingale Hospital nutritionist programme, for inpatient, day patient and outpatient, includes an assessment of current patterns and evidence based advice on what changes to make.
+Nightingale Hospital nutritionist programme, for inpatient, day patient and outpatient, includes an assessment of current patterns and evidence-based advice on what changes to make.

 Yoga

-Nightingale Hospital includes yoga class in inpatient and day patient therapy programme.
-Yoga combines physical and mental practices that originated more than 3,000 years ago and is a restorative and energising technique.
+Yoga combines physical and mental practices that originated more than 3,000 years ago.
+It is designed to be a restorative and energising exercise.

 Yoga can alleviate mental health issues such as loss of memory and mood disorders, depression, anxiety, sleep problems, panic attacks, addiction, and phobias.
 The breathing and relaxation methods are calming and very effective in relieving stress and emotional distress.

-Tai-Chi was originally developed as a martial art in the 13-th century in China.
-With its deep breathing, relaxation and flowing movements, it is now practised around the world as a well-being exercise with many health benefits.
+Tai-Chi was originally developed as a martial art in the 13th century in China, and centres around deep breathing, relaxation and flowing movements.
+It is now practised around the world as a well-being exercise with many health benefits.

-Tai-Chi sessions take place on the inpatient group therapy programme for the treatment of general mental health problems, including addictions.
+Tai Chi sessions take place in the inpatient group therapy programme to treat general mental health problems, including addictions.

 Sleep and energy therapy